wuqixiaobai/wpsso-plm/readme.txt

 == Screenshots ==

-01. The WPSSO PLM Settings Page
+01. The WPSSO PLM settings page - manage a selection of addresses, geo location, business hours, the food establishment menu URL, and if reservation are accepted.
-02. The Place and Location Tab
+02. The Place / Location tab in the Social Settings metabox on individual posts, pages, and custom post types - manage custom addresses, geo location, business hours, the food establishment menu URL, and if reservation are accepted.

 == Changelog ==